 - 1. Letters requesting authorization for payment and material coverage are required for Vision Service Plan, Department of Rehabilitation, and Medi-Cal. - 2.
-The letter will be drafted by the student intern and approved by the faculty on SCCO Soft.
-Once the letter is approved, it will be e-mailed to the AA for printing, signature, and sending to the appropriate agency. - 3.
+The letter will be drafted by the student intern and approved by the faculty on OneDrive.
+Once the letter is approved, the faculty will share the letter with the AA for printing, signature, and sending to the appropriate agency. - 3.
 In addition referral thank you reports are sent to the referring providers.
 The protocol is the same as above. - 4.
-For all letters, once they are signed, they will be scanned into ExamWRITER in the patient's file.
+For all letters, once they are signed, they will be scanned into Compulink in the patient's file.